ABG Case Practice

 ABG Practice Examples

 Practice arterial blood gas interpretation with realistic ABG examples covering acid-base disorders, compensation patterns, and oxygenation findings.
-Use these cases to sharpen pattern recognition before moving into the interactive simulator.
+These example ABGs are designed to improve pattern recognition before moving into timed, interactive case drills.

 Want instant feedback instead of static examples?
 Try ABGenius or analyze a real case with the ABG Calculator.

-- Review each ABG and write out your interpretation before checking any answer.
+- Review each ABG and write out your interpretation before checking the answer.

 - Identify whether the primary disorder is respiratory or metabolic.